-What kind of events or experiences are likely to cause symptoms of dissociation?
-There are traumas within one’s home, either emotional, physical or sexual abuse.
+What kind of events or experiences is likely to cause symptoms of dissociation?
+There are traumas within one’s home, either emotional, physical, or sexual abuse.
 Other types of traumas include natural disasters, such as earthquakes, political traumas such as holocausts, hostage situations, wars, random acts of violence, or the grief we feel after the death of a family member or loved one.
 Dissociation is a universal reaction to overwhelming trauma.
 Recent research indicates that the manifestations of dissociation are very similar worldwide.

 Most people with undetected Dissociative Identity Disorder experience depression and often are treated with antidepressant medications.
 While antidepressant medications may help some of the feelings of depression, it does not alleviate symptoms of dissociation.
-Some people suffering from undetected dissociative symptoms are misdiagnosed as having psychotic disorders including schizophrenia and are treated with antipsychotic medication resulting in long term side effects.
+Some people suffering from undetected dissociative symptoms are misdiagnosed as having psychotic disorders including schizophrenia and are treated with antipsychotic medication resulting in long-term side effects.

-Five Specific Symptoms of Dissociative Disorder Therapy
+Five Symptoms of Dissociative Disorders

 The five symptoms of dissociation include: